What is pyloric stenosis?

 The likelihood of a second child being born with pyloric stenosis depends on the gender of the previous child and the to-be-born baby.

 Why is pyloric stenosis of concern?

-Another problem that occurs is weight loss.
-A baby who vomits most of (or all of) his or her feedings will not have adequate nutrition to gain weight and stay healthy.
+Another problem that vomiting causes is weight loss.
+A baby who cannot keep down food will not have adequate nutrition to maintain a healthy weight.